United Auto Workers assets fall again in U.S. amid growth push

-DETROIT The total assets of the United Auto Workers fell for the sixth straight year in 2012 while spending on political activities and lobbying nearly quadrupled from the previous year, the union's annual financial filing with the Labor Department shows.
+DETROIT, April 2 The total assets of the United Auto Workers fell for the sixth straight year in 2012 while spending on political activities and lobbying nearly quadrupled from the previous year, the union's annual financial filing with the U.S. Labor Department shows.

 In 2012, the union reported assets of just over $1 billion, down 4 percent from the previous year, according to the filing dated March 29.
 Liabilities were roughly $7.7 million.
 The value of the UAW's investment holdings fell 8.3 percent, or nearly $65 million, to about $718 million.